samdjstevens/vagrant-reverse-proxy/README.md

 First, install NGINX and create a configuration as usual.
-Then, in the `server` configuration block for the host you want to use for proxying, simply put `include "vagrant-proxy-config";` in the file.
+Then, in the `server` configuration block for the host you want to use for proxying, simply put `include "vagrant-proxy-config-locations";` in the file.

 If you don't need anything specific, just put the following in `/etc/nginx/sites-enabled/default`: